woozlic/messenger/README.md

 ## Set environment variables

-Create file named ".env" and put a random string in SECRET_KEY:
+Create file named ".env" in this directory and put a random string in SECRET_KEY:
 ```bash
 SECRET_KEY=there_must_be_random_string
 ```